scoutforpets/ember-fullcalendar/README.md

 - `viewName` _(replaces `defaultView`)_ - allows you to change the view mode from outside of the component.
 For example, when using `header=false`, you can use your own buttons to modify the `viewName` property to change the view of the calendar.

+- `viewRange` - can be used in conjunction with `viewName` to simultaneously navigate to a new date when switching to a new view.
+[See the docs](https://fullcalendar.io/docs/views/changeView/).

 - `onViewChange` - pass an action to be notified when the view changes.
 This is different than the `viewRender` callback provided by FullCalendar as it is only triggered when the view changes and is not when any of the date navigation methods are called.

 - `date` _(replaces `defaultDate`)_ - allows you to change the date from outside of the component.